Chia-Network/chialisp-web/docs/high_level_lang.md

 If you are new to Chialisp, check out the [Chialisp Getting Started Guides](getting_started/intro_to_chialisp) first.

 ## Values
 There are no variables in Chialisp.
-Values are stored in two different objects: [atoms](https://www.gnu.org/software/emacs/manual/html_node/eintr/Lisp-Atoms.html#:~:text=Technically%20speaking%2C%20a%20list%20in,nothing%20in%20it%20at%20all.) and [cons boxes](https://en.wikipedia.org/wiki/Cons).
+Values are stored in two different objects: [atoms](https://en.wikipedia.org/wiki/Lisp_(programming_language)#Atoms) and [cons boxes](https://en.wikipedia.org/wiki/Cons).
 A cons box is a pair of objects; the objects in a cons box can either be an atom or another cons box.

 ### Atoms
-An atom is a string of bytes.
-These bytes can be interpreted both as a signed big-endian integer and a byte string, depending on the operator using it.
+An atom is an array of bytes.
+These bytes can be interpreted both as a signed big-endian integer or a byte string, depending on the operator using it.

 All atoms are immutable; therefore, operators that perform computations on atoms create new atoms for the result.